jeffctown/xcutility/RELEASING.md

 The version number needs to be set in the `Version` struct.

-This commit can be made directly to `master` and then pushed to GitHub.

 ## 3. Create Draft Release
 Create a [new release](https://github.com/jeffctown/xcodemissing/releases/new) on GitHub.
 The tag version should always be 3 numbers (i.e. `0.26.0`, not `0.26`).
 Check _This is a pre-release_ for now.